Medication Information to Treat Coughs and Colds

 Many parents have stood in the cold medicine aisle at the drug store and stared for hours at the hundreds of different options.
 Choosing between cough suppressants, expectorants, antihistamines, and decongestants, or any possible combination of these, can be confusing.
-Here is a guideline for treating your child’s symptoms.
+Here is a guideline for help to treat coughs and colds.

 Cough and cold medications come either as one of the above medicines, or a combination of two, three, or all four medications.